Izzywa/OnBeat/README.md

     - [react](https://www.npmjs.com/package/react)
     - [react-router-dom](https://www.npmjs.com/package/react-router-dom)
     - [react-dom](https://www.npmjs.com/package/react-dom)

-- The distinctiveness of this project also includes the use of other third-party packages that streamlines the development such as:
+- The distinctiveness of this project includes the use of other third-party packages that streamlines the development such as:
 <details>
 <summary><i>Material UI Icon</i></summary>
 <hr></hr>